Silver Line extension to Dulles Airport likely to open around February, Metro says

 That seems unlikely under the latest timetable for the beleaguered project.

-Jeff C. McKay (D-At Large), chairman of the Fairfax County Board of Supervisors, said delays have brought “extraordinary frustration” to the county’s business and civic communities.
+Jeff C. McKay, chairman of the Fairfax County Board of Supervisors, said delays have brought “extraordinary frustration” to the county’s business and civic communities.

 Silver Line’s second phase should reach ‘substantial completion’ by Labor Day, project director says

-“I think there would be more of an uproar if we weren’t in the midst of a pandemic,” he said.
+“I think there would be more of an uproar if we weren’t in the midst of a pandemic,” said McKay (D-At Large).
 “Right now, people forget how bad traffic in our region is and how helpful transit is, and so I think the outrage would be even greater if we were in normal times.”

 The project first was delayed in 2014 by the airports authority’s decision to follow new state and federal rules for storm-water management, rather than using previous regulations as it was allowed to do.
 That decision added 13 months and $137 million in costs.
 Cracks in concrete, defective rail ties, wrong platform dimensions and hundreds of incorrectly made precast concrete panels piled on more problems.